raghavendra-nataraj/XINU/report.md

 Implementation

 There is a member "prdesc" which is a array in the process entry for each process.
 It holds the devices opened initially (stdin.stdout,stderr).
-We have extended the implementation to add the add file opens to "prdesc" array. the total number of opened is stored in  prdescNum.
-When a file is closed manulaay by user this array values is stored -1.
+We have extended the implementation to add the file opens to "prdesc" array. the total number of opened files is stored in  prdescNum.
+When a file is closed manualy by user this array value for index corresponding to the file is updated to -1.
 When the process is closed all the values which are not -1 are closed automatically.

 Files modified